Reyvow is a new drug that the FDA has recently approved for the treatment of migraine headaches. The generic name of Reyvow is Lasmiditan.

 Metabolism:

-• The metabolites have no effect on migraine headaches and are pharmacologically inactive.
+- The metabolites do not affect migraine headaches and are pharmacologically inactive.

 Excretion: